Keremesh/CV/README.md

 ## Keremet Sultanalieva

 [SKILLS](#skills) | [EDUCATION](#education) | [EXPERIENCE](#experience)]
-A lawyer who opened her own company, made the website and realised that's the fun part over.
-What excites me about tech is the ability to create - like a ceramicist who can make beautiful and useful vessels out of nothing(dirt), a software developer can create a something beautiful and useful out of letters, numbers and symbols.
-I am a full stack (Ruby) developer.
+A lawyer turned full-stack developer, passionate about the creative aspect of technology.
+Inspired by the ability to transform simple elements like letters, numbers, and symbols into something beautiful and useful, akin to a ceramicist molding vessels from raw materials.
+Excited about the possibilities of software development and the opportunity to create impactful solutions.

 <!-- I can do the following things for you…
 what can you offer the employer from day 1?
 Why should someone consider your application?